 My trip back to the World was on the USS Cleveland, a flat bottom US Navy LSD that rolled and pitched all the way across the Pacific.
 I was part of Nixon's 1969 troop draw down.
 There were 14 Marines on board, all tankers, and all had fully completed our tours; we were babysitting 10 amtracs that were being returned to Pendleton.
 We left Da Nang on November 24, right at the beginning of a big storm.
 Yep, high winds and heavy seas.
 God, was I seasick!
 For four days of vanilla ice cream and not much later, I watched that one scoop go over the side.
 Then a sailor approached me; believe it or not he was a Navy Lifer, and he handed me an orange.
 The sailor told me to eat the orange and the seasickness would go away.
 At that point I was desperate and would do anything to end this horrible gagging and retching.
 I ate it.
 It tasted great and suddenly I had "sea legs."
 We sailed from Da Nang to Okinawa then on to Yokosuka, Japan.
 We had liberty for the four days while the ship was docked in Japan.
 Then, we embarked on the long ride across the Pacific to Pendleton.
-One reason that the trip seemed to take so long was that we had no duties while on board back into my seat when I was returned, or I would have had to have been penetrated by the shrapnel.
-I did experience the shock of the explosion but not the shrapnel.
-I was surrounded by thick black smoke from the explosion and I fell out of the truck cab onto the ground.
-Sgt Tom and the guys who were in the back of the truck were also thrown out onto the ground.
-My rifle and grenades were blown off of me but recovered by the other Marines.
-Sgt.
-Tom had the tanker who had been on towing in place.
+One reason that the trip seemed to take so long was that we had no duties while on board the ship.
+We slept, we ate, and we just | could also get 1⁄2 fare, but only after all | from Vietnam and that she knew me hung out.
+At night, a few of the Marines went thru their "stash" on the fantail.
+Seated in a circle, we talked as one of us acted as lookout so as not to be caught smoking the weed.
+I was usually the guard with my back to the fantail and my eyes searching the flight deck.
+After all the hours on perimeter guard in Vietnam, being on "guard duty" was a normal evening event.
+I never was a user ... but I hung around the users enough that I became a "second hand" user.
+When the ship docked in San Diego, they bused us to Camp Pendleton and hustled us through processing so we could get home for Christmas.
+So there I was in Los Angeles International Airport (LAX), on December 23, waiting in line for a ticket.
+If I recall, 1969 was still the era of federally regulated air travel.
+Marines in uniform the uniforms were taken care of.